Interim Director, Education & Leadership: Layna Himmelberg, EdD, MSN, CNE

 During this course, the doctoral student completes Chapter 5 of the dissertation (Results, Discussion, Future Research) and prepares a manuscript for publication.

-This course enables learners to apply the tools of budgeting, finance, and strategy to address challenges faced by leaders in higher education and health care settings.
-Topics include the role of staffing, equipment and facilities planning, cost effectiveness, market analysis and financial projecting.
-Case studies and current events are integrated throughout.
+This course enables students to apply the tools of budgeting, finance, and strategy to address challenges faced by administrators/directors in higher education and healthcare settings.
+Topics include staffing, equipment needs, facilities planning, cost effectiveness, market analysis and financial projecting.
+Case studies and current events are integrated throughout the course.

 This course provides a study of the current trends and issues, such as social, economic, political, ethical and/or cultural affecting health care education.
 Emphasis is placed on the critical review of educational and leadership issues.